 It doesn’t matter what type of establishment you run; if your premises experiences a fire, you will be sorry if you don’t have a fire extinguisher to hand.

 Not only will they protect the lives of your employees and visitors, but they are also crucial for preventing a small fire from evolving into a serious incident.

 Different premises will vary in their fire risk, and will also differ in the types of fire they will be most likely to experience, and therefore, which fire extinguishers are most suited for them.
-Consult with a BAFE-accredited professional, such as Fire Action, for more information.
+Consult with a BAFE-accredited professional, which can be found at BAFE.ORG.UK.

 These devices provide vital early warnings of a potential fire by alerting workers to the presence of smoke, and their installation is required by law in larger and more complex buildings where shouting “Fire!” or using a manual alarm will not suffice.

 The importance of fire alarms cannot be overstated; they provide precious minutes for people to conduct the evacuation procedure and to safely exit a building.

 This can mean the difference between life and death and therefore must be frequently tested.
 It is important that you have an effective fire alarm system installed that is carefully tailored to your premises, including its needs and its size.

 These books are an essential reference containing key fire safety information, and also offers space for you to record all relevant, updated personal records regarding the maintenance of your equipment and the training of your staff.

 These fire log books often contain important tips and advice, helping you to manage the fire safety of your premises, as well as keeping you up to date with rules and regulations.

 Even if you only have one employee under your roof, all employers are required to post a Health and Safety Law poster in a prominent and visually obvious position at the premises.